Biography of Curly Miller & Carole Anne Rose

 "From start to finish, this has to be one of the more enjoyable, and unusual selections of dance fiddle music released in quite some time....I suspect that if this duo could be somehow transported back through time about 150 years and plopped down smack dab in the middle of a dance in their neck of the woods, no one would even bat an eye."

 Their concert and dance music receives acclaim everywhere they perform.
 In all categories, their music is obscure, interesting, different, captivating, unique and exciting.
-Their CDs are listed in ELDERLY, COUNTY SALES, VIGORTONE Records, and others.
+Their CDs are listed in ELDERLY, COUNTY SALES, VIGORTONE Records, and CD Baby.
 It is played on many radio stations from coast to coast and abroad.
-They were filmed for an AETN educational program featuring their playing and music and for a Hollywood production starring Randy Travis and Rob Lowe.

 The Old 78's Recording Studio